darklang/docs/docs/contributing/adding-your-first-test.md

 and get you familiar with how to get code into Dark.

-_We're assuming you've got the repo is set up and the `builder` script is running (or if you're running the devcontainer in VSCode, that the decvontainer is running)!_
+_We're assuming you've got the repo is set up and the `builder` script is running (or if you're running the devcontainer in VSCode, that the devcontainer is running)!_

 ## Adding the test